-I inherited my grandmother’s terra cotta cookie press which I found in my parents’ silverware drawer…then messaged my aunt, sisters and cousins when I couldn’t locate my recipe for these old-fashioned ginger cookies.
+I inherited my grandmother’s terra cotta cookie press which I found in my parents’ silverware drawer, then messaged my aunt, sisters and cousins when I couldn’t locate my recipe for these old-fashioned ginger crisps.
 I love that my aunt, Angela, copied the recipe word for word.
 No instructions how to mix the dough, and who the heck knows the size of a filbert?
-Not me, till I googled it!
-I treasure this recipe…and added some more details so you all can try them, too.
+Not me, until I googled it!
+I treasure this recipe and added some more details so you all can try them, too.

 The leaf and berry pattern on my cookie press shown above did not show clearly after I baked the first batch.
 So I ended up rolling the rest of the dough balls in sugar and just not worrying about the design.
 My kids prefer a chewier cookie so I baked mine for just 8 minutes.

 Today, I’m sharing this recipe with my blogging friend, Abeer, of Cakewhiz, who is organized a Christmas Extravaganza.
 You’ve probably seen her amazing creations on Pinterest and around the web; they are incredible!
 We were to take a holiday recipe and give it a twist.
 Mine is using nearly a century old, family recipe to see how it works in a modern kitchen.
 Check out the other wonderful holiday creations below.